Offshore Energy Thematic Methods

 Where decommissioning reveals contamination or environmental damage, remediation expenditure should be recorded as:

-SEEA-Energy notes that "expenditures on the decommissioning of nuclear power plants" represent one area where economic response to environmental issues can be highlighted[24].
-The same principle applies to offshore oil and gas decommissioning, which may be recorded as environmental protection expenditure within thematic and extended accounts for environmental activity.
+SEEA-Energy notes that expenditures on decommissioning represent one area where economic response to environmental issues can be highlighted[29].
+The same principle applies to offshore oil and gas decommissioning, which may be recorded as environmental protection expenditure within thematic and extended accounts.

 3.6 Energy Transition Accounting